 Beyond the standard gTLD dispute resolution (UDRP) and suspension policies (URS) the “.kids” registry will develop and implement special dispute and rapid suspension policies as mechanisms to curb inappropriate content and services.
 Further details are included in #20e.

-d) Support and Contribute to the Children Community
+e) Support and Contribute to the Children Community

 As a not-for-profit organisation, DotKids is committed to contribute to the children community including the support to children’s rights, children welfare and other children oriented initiatives.
 The .kids TLD aims to drive not only the social value but also to leverage the economic value that could be developed from this domain to contribute back to the children community and fund projects with kids’ best interest at heart.